TonyVallad/MSZP/readme.md

 ### When saving parameters

-When saving parameters a file is created inside the 'Data' folder with a name of your choosing.
+When saving parameters or creating a BMP from the explorer a file is created inside the folder 'Mandelbrot' or 'Julia' located in the 'Data' folder with the name of your choosing.
 Inside this file you will find the following information:
 - x_coord (center x coordinate)
 - y_coord (center y coordinate)
 - view_size (size of the object of the image inside the set)
 - nb_zoom (number of times you zoomed in to get to that point)
 - max_iterations (max iterations set in explorer at the time of the save)
+- xC (x coordinate of C) (Julia only)
+- yC (y coordinate of C) (Julia only)

 ### When creating a BMP image:

-When creating BMP files, they will be located inside the "Photos" folder.
+When creating BMP files, they will be located inside the 'Mandelbrot' or 'Julia' folder located inside the 'Images' folder.
 The name of each file will contain the following information:
 - name
 - max iterations (max)
 - color profile (cp)
 - resolution

-### When creating a BMP video: (multiple images)
+### When creating a BMP video: (multiple BMP images)

 When creating videos, the software will create one image after another.
-It will create a folder located inside the "Videos" folder.
+It will create a folder inside the 'Mandelbrot' or 'Julia' folder located inside the "Videos" folder.
-The name of each folder inside "Videos" will contain the following information:
+The name of each folder inside this folder will contain the following information:
 - name
 - video mode (vm)
 - color profile (cp)

 Then the software will create a series of BMP files inside the folder created specifically for the video.

-Warning: Unlike when creating a single image (where choosing a different resolution creates a different file), in video mode it will overwrite any existing files.
+Warning: Unlike when creating a single image (where choosing a different resolution, color profile or max iterations creates a different file), in video mode it will overwrite any existing files.

 A log file called "data.txt" will be created in the same folder as the images if you wish to get the parameters to continue the video making process in case of any interuption. (or any other reason)
 It will contain the following parameters :
 - max_iterations_start
 - max_iterations_end